lpod/lpod-docs/level1-styles.rst

 paragraph style will not be affected if "MyColoredText" is changed or deleted later.

+The value of the ``clone`` parameter, if any, may be a *paragraph* style element instead of a *text* style element, provided that the given paragraph style contains a *text* part; so the text part of the given paragraph style (and this part only) is used as the prototype.

 The API allows the user to set any attribute using its official name according to the ODF specification related to the paragraph formatting properties (§15.5).
 However, the API allows the use of mnemonic shortcuts for a few, frequently